vpsfreecz/haveapi/doc/protocol.md

           }
       }

+Responses for `OPTIONS` requests also send a protocol version in the envelope:

+    "version": <version>

 # Description format
 In this document, the self-description is encoded in JSON.
 However, it can be encoded in any of the supported output formats.

-## Version
+## API version
-Version is described as:
+API version is described as:

     {
         "authentication": {